FabMo/fabmo-cad-app/README.md

 ###Macros

 The 'macro' command will show/hide the macro text area.
-Copy and paste the commands below into the macro text area and then type 'runmacro' + enter in the command line area in the upper left.
+Copy and paste the commands below into the macro text area and then press the 'run' button.

 ```
 circle2,2,1.5